 Families separated at Mexico border build new American life

-PHILADELPHIA (AP) — In a cramped house with mice in the kitchen and music booming from cars outside, Keldy Mabel Gonzales Brebe lays bare her three-year journey from Honduras to the United States and all that lies ahead to adapt to life as an immigrant.
+PHILADELPHIA (AP) — In a cramped house with mice in the kitchen and music booming outside from passing cars, Keldy Mabel Gonzales Brebe lays bare her three-year journey from Honduras to the United States and all that lies ahead to adapt to life as an immigrant.

 She fled the Central American nation with her family and a price on her head to seek asylum at the U.S. border.
 Instead, U.S. officials separated her from her children, jailed and deported her under President Trump’s “zero-tolerance” policy to prosecute adults entering the country illegally.
-While the boys were allowed to live with relatives in Philadelphia, their mother struggled to join them from Mexico.
+While the boys were allowed to live with relatives in Philadelphia, their mother made her way back from Honduras to Mexico, where she struggled to join them.

 Keldy missed celebrating birthdays and holidays together.
 She watched from afar as her teenagers filled out and grew facial hair.

 “There were times I thought I would never see them again,” she said.